ChthonVII/gamutthingy/README.md

      - `P22_kds_vs19` Chromaticity coordinates (measurements?) for P22 phosphors in a KDS VS19 computer monitor (model launched mid 90s?), stated without citation in [new5].
      - `P22_ebuish` EBUish phosphors noted in a 1992 Toshiba patent. [insert cite]
      - `P22_hitachi` Official chromaticity coordinates for P22 phosphors in CM2198 CRT computer monitor provided by Hitachi to the authors of [new4], published in 1995.
 Hitachi also made a CMT2198 CRT television, and it's plausible that the same phosphors were used.
+     - `P22_apple_multiscan1705` Official chromaticity coordinates for P22 phosphors in Apple Multiple Scan 1705 computer monitor (manufactured 1995-1997).
+Whitepoint was 9300K+8mpcd. [new14], [new15]
      - `customcoord` Use the coordinants supplied by the user via `--source-primaries-custom-coords`.
 - `--source-primaries-custom-coords` or `-spcc`: Specify the CIE 1931 chromaticity coordinates for the color primaries of the source gamut as a comma-separated list (no spaces!) in the following order: redx,redy,greenx,greeny,bluex,bluey.
 For example: `0.621,0.34,0.281,0.606,0.152,0.067`.
 Does nothing unless `--source-primaries customcoord`.
 - `--source-whitepoint` or `--sw`: Specifies the whitepoint of the source gamut.
 Possible values are: